Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-walkthrough.rst

 Desktop Apps
 ------------

-The desktop app is a bit more finicky, and arguably much less useful than the mobile and browser solutions, but below are the configurations that have been tested and are known to work correctly should you wish to use it.
+The desktop app is a bit more finicky, and arguably much less useful than the mobile and browser solutions.
+We suggest using the browser extension explained above, but below are the configurations for the Bitwarden Desktop App that have been tested and are known to work correctly.

 .. collapse:: Linux